MobileAppKoder/mobileEscape/README.md

 Users can:
 - override role counts
-- reanalyze using adjusted values
+- reanalyze with new values

-This allows correction of:
+This allows:
-- edge-case cards
+- correcting edge cases
-- tribal synergies
+- tribal synergy adjustments
-- commander-specific interactions
+- commander-specific tuning

 ---

-# 📐 Mana Base Calculation
+# 📐 Mana Base (Karsten Formula)

-Uses the **Frank Karsten Formula**:
 31.42 + (3.13 × AMV) − (0.28 × Ramp)

-Outputs a **recommended land count**
+Outputs recommended land count.

 ---

 # ⚠️ Limitations

-- This is a heuristic system, not a full rules engine
+- Not a full MTG rules engine
-- Card classification is not perfect
+- Heuristic classification
-- Goldfish simulation approximates gameplay
+- Goldfish ≠ real multiplayer interaction
-- Meta context is not considered
+- Meta context not included

 ---

 # 🎯 Final Thought

-This tool is designed to answer one question:
+This tool doesn’t tell you how strong your deck *can* be.

+It tells you:

-> **What does your deck actually do, consistently, over time?**
+> **How strong your deck actually is.**

-Not:
-- your best game
-- your luckiest draw
-- your imagined ceiling

-But your **real performance profile**.